renj-xu/NEGSC/README.md

 [2] Sarhan M, Layeghy S, Portmann M. Towards a standard feature set for network intrusion detection system datasets[J].
 Mobile networks and applications.
 2022: 1-14.

+# Run
+We have uploaded Pre-trained Models and sample data, which can be directly tested by running test.ipynb.

 # Environments

 • *Python version*: 3.10.8 (main, Nov  4 2022, 13:48:29) [GCC 11.2.0];<br />